openalea/hydroroot/doc/modeling.rst

 Modeling principles
 ===================

-HydroRoot has two solvers one considering only water transport and a second modeling solutes and water transport.
+HydroRoot is dedicated to the modelization of hydraulic of root system architecture.
+It has two solvers each one having its specificity regarding transport equations and numerical resolution:

+- a water transport solver
+- a solute and water transport solver

+The water transport is modeling water flow with water potential difference as the only driving force.
+By electrical network analogy, the resolution is done by MTG traversal and successive equivalent resistance calculation.

+The solute and water transport solver considers hydrostatic and osmotic driving forces.
+The previous numerical resolution is no longer valid due to coupled equations, and the system is solved in matrix form.

 .. toctree::
    :maxdepth: 4